-Our unaudited financial statements for the nine months ended September 30, 2022 and our audited financial statements for the fiscal year ended December 31, 2021 contain an explanatory paragraph regarding substantial doubt that the Company would continue as a going concern.
-As of September 30, 2022, the Company had a working capital deficit of \$4,131,395 and net cash used in operating activities of \$5,220,616 for the nine months ended September 30, 2022.
-As of December 31, 2021, the Company had a working capital deficit of \$6,905,031 and total stockholders' deficit of \$402,997.
+Our audited financial statements for the fiscal year ended December 31, 2022 contain an explanatory paragraph regarding substantial doubt that the Company would continue as a going concern.
+As of December 31, 2022, the Company had a working capital deficit of \$5,394,447 and net cash used in operating activities of \$3,648,766.
 The Company may not have adequate liquidity to remain solvent and settle its obligations when payment become due.
 This going concern opinion could materially limit our ability to raise additional funds through the issuance of equity or debt securities or otherwise.
 Future financial statements may include an explanatory paragraph with respect to our ability to continue as a going concern.
 Until we generate significant recurring revenues, we expect to satisfy our future cash needs through debt or equity financing.
 We cannot be certain that additional funding will be available to us on acceptable terms, if at all.
 If funds are not available, we may be required to delay, reduce the scope of, or eliminate our development plans.
 This may raise substantial doubts about our ability to continue as a going concern.